-Even though more than 60% of the cheese made in the Netherlands is Gouda, hardly any Gouda is actually produced in Gouda anymore.
-The name is not protected; it can be made anywhere in the Netherlands or in the world.
+Even though more than 60% of the cheese made in the Netherlands is Gouda, hardly any Gouda is actually produced in the city of Gouda anymore.
+The name of the cheese is not protected; it can be made anywhere in the Netherlands or in the world.

 Bel Paese, Edam, Muenster.
 Gouda, however is widely available and quite affordable, so any place that doesn’t have it probably won’t have any of these, either.